basho/riak_function_contrib/function-contrib-gollum/Home.md

 * Have you ever rescued seven puppies from a burning building?
 * Have you ever done a 265 meter freedive off the coast New Zealand for kicks?

-*None of these activities are nearly as exhilarating and rewarding as contributing your code to Riak Function Contrib.*
+__*None of these activities are nearly as exhilarating and rewarding as contributing your code to Riak Function Contrib.*__

 If you have some code to share, head over to the [Riak Function Contrib repo on GitHub](https://github.com/basho/riak_function_contrib) to get started.

-*Also, if you don't have a function to contribute but want to contrbute in some other way (say, perhaps, by adding some styling to this site), that would be awesome, too!*